SergeoLacruz/inventree-zebra-plugin/README.md

     TITLE = "Zebra Label Printer"
 ```

 The name of the class can be freely chosen.
-You reference to it in tne entry_points section of the setup.py file.
+You reference to it in the entry_points section of the setup.py file.
 The parameters need to be like in the example.
 Then there is the description block.
 The keywords are fixed and
 need to be like that.
 The values are found in the UI as shown in the pictures below.